Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Two Variables, Count (cnt) and Control (ctl), are declared.

-6. If you are through with the above lines then save and close the Form.
+6. If you are through with the above lines of Code, then save and close the Form.

 7. Sample Data Entry

-8. Enter some numeric Value into the Text Box and press Tab Key.
+8. Enter some numeric Value into the Text Box and press the Tab Key.

-A message box pops up with useful information in it.
+A message box displays the entered value.
 A sample test run image is given below.

 Check the MsgBox image with event-related info in there.